Setting global parameters

 Save, Validate, and Execute the dataflow.

-Request displays for user to Click to fix and then ACCEPT the field format change that HIRE_DATE has switched from string to boolean.
+A request then displays for user to Click to fix and then ACCEPT the field format change that HIRE_DATE has switched from string to boolean (for this example).

 Users are given the option to override the defined global parameter.
 If the global parameter value is not being replaced with runtime data, do not override the set parameter.
 If runtime data is replacing the default global parameter, check Override Global Parameters.
 In this case, Override Global Parameters is not checked, the set parameter value is not being replaced. ( Global Parameters tab is behind Partition tab when clicking on the gear icon in the upper right of the canvas.)